State involvement in MoD cyber attack cannot be ruled out, Grant Shapps says

 A spokesperson for the Chinese embassy said claims Beijing was behind the attack were “completely fabricated and malicious slanders”.

-They said: “China has always firmly fought all forms of cyber attacks according to law.

-“China does not encourage, support or condone cyber attacks.
-At the same time, we oppose the politicisation of cybersecurity issues and the baseless denigration of other countries without factual evidence.

-“China has always upheld the principle of non-interference in each other’s internal affairs.
-China has neither the interest nor the need to meddle in the internal affairs of the UK.
+They said: “China has neither the interest nor the need to meddle in the internal affairs of the UK.

 “We urge the relevant parties in the UK to stop spreading false information, stop fabricating so-called China threat narratives, and stop their anti-China political farce.”